buhr3940/java-project/README.md

 # java-project pipeline
-This repo is assignment #10.
+This repo is a working versions of assignment #10.